bobaseb/energetically-coherent-computation/index.md

 - testable predictions of
 - theoretical tools of

+Energetically coherent fields
+- as stable energy configurations
+- relationship to conscious experience
+- supporting adaptability

+Energy
+- as useful work in conscious systems
+- conservation principles in neural systems
+- fundamental nature in conscious systems
+- manifestation in neural tissues
+- relationship to symmetry principles
+- temporal invariance of
+- types in neural systems

+Energy conservation
+- and Killing vector fields
+- mathematical formulation in conscious systems
+- relationship to coherence conditions

 Energy dynamics
 - coherent organization of
 - in biological systems
 - multi-scale integration of
 - relationship to conscious experience

+Energy dissipation
+- consciousness requiring more than
+- in neural systems

 Energy flows
 - and consciousness
+- analyzing with stress-energy tensor
 - coherent organization of
 - enacting change through
 - in dimensionality reduction
 - multi-layered nature of
+- regulation through gap junctions and synaptic connections
+- within neural tissues

+Energy organization
+- patterns in biological neural systems
+- relationship to consciousness emergence
+- shared mechanisms in synchronic and diachronic unity

+Energy propagation
+- constraints on
+- relationship to coherence maintenance

 Energy tensor formalism

+Energy types
+- chemical energy in neural systems
+- electrical energy in neural systems
+- mechanical energy in neural systems
+- transformations between different forms

 Entropy management
 - in conscious systems